 4 U Bolts with lock nuts and washers to attach Front and Mid Mounted torsion bars.

-2 32 inch Cross Torsion Bars to connect to the frame rails of the motorcycle.
+2 32 or 34 inch Cross Torsion Bars to connect to the frame rails of the motorcycle.

 2 Frame rails (left & right) with spindles and hubs assembled.